 The next thing to find out is when it should be replaced.
 The expert on the maintenance interval of a fuel filter is the people that designed and built the car.

 This is also where you find out if the part is even serviceable.
-On some cars, including Dodge, Nissan and Infiniti they installed permanent filters inside the tank for a few years.
+On some cars, including Dodge, Nissan and the Infiniti Q50 they installed permanent filters inside the tank for a few years.

 These do not require any scheduled service at all.
 Therefore, it is the owner's manual that has the most accurate information on when this item should be replaced.

 Keep in mind these replacement guidelines are just a rule of thumb.
 If you live in a rural area that has a slow or inconsistent gas station in town you’re more likely to get debris in the tank that will clog a fuel filter.
 In these situations maintenance intervals should be increased.

 The symptoms of a clogged gas filter are often similar to an automobile that's suffering with a defective fuel pump.
 In many cases these two components can fail together.

 Without getting too deep into this type of scenario, the fuel pump can start to disintegrate and deposit the tiny ground up pieces directly into the filter element causing a clog.

 Whether you just have a plugged filter or defective fuel pump the symptoms the car exhibits is related to a lack of gas pressure.

 Lack of power is the main complaint in this situation.
 In fact the automobile might run perfectly at idle, but when the throttle is opened the car hesitates and might even stall.